River of Hope

 October 2023 – May 2025

-River of Hope gives young people the opportunity to create original artworks under the guidance of inspirational artist Ali Atkins.
-Through the project young people will be able to reflect on their experience of being immersed in nature; discuss their concerns about climate change and the positive changes they would like to make; and to decide how they would like to communicate their wishes and concerns using art as their medium.
+River of Hope gave young people the opportunity to create original artworks under the guidance of inspirational artist Ali Atkins.
+Through the project young people were able to reflect on their experience of being immersed in nature; discuss their concerns about climate change and the positive changes they would like to make; and to decide how they would like to communicate their wishes and concerns using art as their medium.
+Participating secondary schools also worked alongside writer Lewis Buxton to create poems in response to the themes of the project.

-The project seeks to support teachers by giving skills and confidence to apply art-based learning to their practice.
-Teachers are given access to a host of online resources enabling them to include climate change topics within their curriculum.
-Ali has been instructing teachers on various art techniques and Historic England presented on the heritage and significance of the rivers in these towns.
+The project supported school staff by giving them the skills and confidence to apply arts-based learning to their teaching practice.
+Throughout the process they participated in a number of CPD sessions and were given access to a host of online resources allowing them to include climate change topics within their curriculum.

-‘I’ve enjoyed the children’s inspiration and them just being in awe of the different art techniques that they’ve done, the looks on their faces have just been amazing.’
-Teacher, Walpole Cross Keys Primary School
+‘I’ve enjoyed the children’s inspiration and them just being in awe of the different art techniques that they’ve used.
+The looks on their faces have just been amazing.’ – Teacher, Walpole Cross Keys Primary School

 Artist